edge-mining/app/README.md

 ### 3.1 Initialize user data (recommended)

+The `first_start.sh` script already runs `init_user_data.sh` for you, so in normal usage you do not need to call it manually on the first run.

-Before starting the stack for the first time, you can use the helper script `init_user_data.sh` to create and populate the `user_data/` directory with default files:
+If you prefer to manage things yourself, you can still run the helper script directly to create and populate the `user_data/` directory with default files:

 ```bash
 ./init_user_data.sh
 ```

-This script typically:
+This script:
 - Creates the `user_data/` structure if missing
 - Copies example optimization policies into `user_data/optimization_policies/`
+- Ensures a `user_data/edgemining.db` file exists (copying one from `core/` if present, or creating an empty file otherwise)

-You only need to run it once, or again if you intentionally delete the `user_data/` folder and want to restore the default structure.
+You may want to re-run it if you intentionally delete the `user_data/` folder and want to restore the default structure.

 ---

 ## 4. Useful Tips

-- **Logs**: Use `docker compose logs -f core` or `docker compose logs -f frontend` to inspect services when running with Docker.
+- **Logs**: Use `docker compose logs -f` to inspect services when running with Docker.
-- **Rebuild after changes**: If you change backend or frontend code, re-run `docker compose up -d --build` to rebuild images.
+- **Rebuild after changes**: If you change backend or frontend code, re-run `docker compose up -d --build` (or `./first_start.sh` if you prefer the one-shot helper) to rebuild images.

 ## 5. Troubleshooting